its-vitor/omegle/README.md

 # omegle
 library that interacts with the omegle.com api.
+(F Omegle)